 The location for this nine-day feast for collectors and all those interested in art of the past and present is Vienna’s Hofburg palace, once home to a slew of Habsburg monarchs and the former administrative heart of various empires.

-Now in its 51st year, ART&ANTIQUE features exhibitors from throughout Austria and Germany, with a wide mix of items to view: from 1st-century marble busts to limewood Gothic statues, Jugendstil designs, and today’s contemporary art.
+Now approaching its 52nd year, ART&ANTIQUE features exhibitors from throughout Austria and Germany, with a wide mix of items to view.
+You might find 1st-century marble busts and limewood Gothic statues, but also Jugendstil designs and today’s contemporary art.

-It would be foolish of me to attempt to review the highlights, but five pieces in particular caught my eye, since all come from artists of particular relevance right now in Vienna:
+It would be foolish of me to attempt to review the highlights, but five pieces in particular caught my eye at the last event, since all came from artists of particular relevance to Vienna:

-- Galerie Kovacek & Zetter will show Maria Lassnig’s 1999 Le jeu du destin.
-If you like Lassnig’s work, then nip across to the Albertina, which has a major retrospective running until December 1st
+- Galerie Kovacek & Zetter showed Maria Lassnig’s 1999 Le jeu du destin.
+At the time, the Albertina had a major retrospective of her work (until December 1st, 2019)

-- Coincidentally, the same institution has an Arnulf Rainer exhibition on, too (until January 19th, 2020).
-Galerie Ruberl will exhibit his Fitzen (19 Knäuel) work at the fair and Galerie 422-Margund Lössl his Kanarie piece from 2000
+- Coincidentally, the same institution had an Arnulf Rainer exhibition on, too (until January 19th, 2020).
+Galerie Ruberl exhibited his Fitzen (19 Knäuel) work at the fair and Galerie 422-Margund Lössl his Kanarie piece from 2000

-The fair runs daily from Saturday, November 9th to Sunday, November 17th, opening in the mornings at 11 and closing at 7pm.
-Buy your tickets in advance from the official website (at a discount) or on the door.
+The fair runs daily from Saturday, November 7th to Sunday, November 15th, opening in the mornings at 11 and closing at 7pm.
+Buy your tickets in advance from the official website (at a discount and once available) or on the door.

 How to get to the fair